Buying Bitcoin with PayPal (Beginner’s Guide)

-In the end there’s no real measurement to help you evaluate how reliable a seller is.
-You will need to use common sense after reviewing his complete details.
+In the end, there’s no real measurement to help you evaluate how reliable a seller is.
+You will need to use common sense after reviewing their complete details.

 Step 3 – Complete the trade

-Once you’ve found your seller, you’ll be taken to the trade screen.
-There you’ll be able to see information about the user’s trade limits, location and payment window (How much time you have for sending funds and marking the payment done after you initiate a trade).
+Once you’ve found your seller, you can click on the ‘Buy’ button.
+There, you’ll be able to see information about the user’s trade limits, location, and payment window (how much time you have to send funds and mark the payment as done after you initiate a trade).

-It’s also super important to read the terms of trade for the specific seller located on the right side.
-Here’s an example:
+It’s also super important to read the trade terms and conditions for the specific seller located on the right side.

 Some sellers will require that you have an initial reputation in order to buy from them to avoid scams or fraud.
 This means that you might have to conduct some small transactions to build your reputation.

-It’s crucial to conduct all communications within LocalBitcoins and preferably use their escrow services (which are triggered automatically for all online sales).
-While this method is relatively fast it may take some time to gain enough reputation and find a seller.
+It’s crucial to conduct all communications within LocalCoinSwap and preferably use their escrow services (which are triggered automatically for all online sales).
+While this method is relatively fast, it may take some time to gain enough reputation and find a seller.

 Pros: Wide variety of sellers from around the world

-Paxful is the smaller, lesser-known version of LocalBitcoins.
-It’s a peer-to-peer marketplace that allows you to buy Bitcoin with almost anything (e.g., Skype credits, Amazon gift cards).
-The process of buying bitcoins at Paxful is pretty simple:Visit paxful Read review
+Paxful is a very similar platform to LocalCoinSwap.
+It’s a peer-to-peer marketplace that allows you to buy Bitcoin with almost anything (e.g., Skype Credits, Amazon Gift Cards).
+The process of buying bitcoins at Paxful is pretty simple.Visit Paxful Read review

 How to Use Paxful